 - Retargeting through social media.
 It’s practically free, and you’ve already paid for the traffic once – don’t throw it away just because they weren’t ready to become a patient the first time.

 - Use video in your social media ads.
 Video grabs attention, increases brand exposure, and drives conversions.
 Plus, it appeals to mobile social media users, which is the more popular method of consuming social media when compared to desktop or tablet.

 - Email marketing to people who have signed up for it.
 These people are usually your most qualified prospects for becoming a patient.
-Pro tip: Present contextually-relevant offers custom-built for your patient personas to build your email list faster.
+Pro tip: Present contextually relevant offers custom-built for your patient personas to build your email list faster.

 This strategy is not right for everyone, and it’s really just scraping the surface of what’s possible, but for the vast majority of medical practices who come to us looking for help, this is a lean strategy that when executed skillfully will produce action (leads/patients/etc) quickly.
 The truth of the matter is, if you want to acquire more patients for your medical practice, you must look beyond vanity metrics AND physician referrals.
-Here are 35 ways to attract new patients to your practice.

 This is just the kickoff, though.
 The next step is to connect with more qualified patients and nurture them with inbound marketing.
-RUNNER’s inbound marketing strategies make the most of your money today, but also to build organic reach throughout the web for years to come through smart targeted content and conversion tactics personalized for your specific practice.
+RUNNER’s inbound marketing strategies make the most of your money today but also build organic reach throughout the web for years to come through smart targeted content and conversion tactics personalized for your specific practice.